WhatsApp: Security and privacy

-At the beginning of 2022, it was revealed that San Diego-based startup Boldend had developed tools to hack WhatsApp's encryption, gaining access to user data, at some point since the startup's inception in 2017.
+At the beginning of 2022, it was revealed that San Diego–based startup Boldend had developed tools to hack WhatsApp's encryption, gaining access to user data, at some point since the startup's inception in 2017.
 The vulnerability was reportedly patched in January 2021.
 Boldend is financed, in part, by Peter Thiel, a notable investor in Facebook.

-In September 2022, a critical security issue in WhatsApp Android's video call feature was reported.
-The integer overflow bug resulted in malicious users being able to take full control of the victim's application once a video call between two WhatsApp users was established.
+In September 2022, a critical security issue in WhatsApp's Android video call feature was reported.
+An integer overflow bug allowed a malicious user to take full control of the victim's application once a video call between two WhatsApp users was established.
 The issue was patched on the day it was officially reported.

-National Health Service of the United Kingdom
+In 2025, WhatsApp alerted 90 journalists and other members of civil society that they had been targeted by spyware used by the Israeli technology company Paragon Solutions.In April 2025, a group of Austrian researchers were able to extract 3.5 billion users' phone numbers by being able to make a hundred million contact discovery requests an hour, a flaw that exposed previous warnings from researchers in 2017 were not addressed.
+The researchers notified, Meta (who updated the enumeration problem in October), and deleted their copy of the phone numbers.

+UK institutions

+As of 2023, WhatsApp is widely used by government institutions in the UK, although such use is viewed as problematical since it hinders the public, including journalists, from obtaining accurate government records when making freedom of information requests.

+The information commissioner has said that the use of WhatsApp posed risks to transparency since members of Parliament, government ministers, and officials who wished to avoid scrutiny might use WhatsApp despite there being official channels.
+Transparency campaigners have challenged the practice in court.